nosana-ci/docs.nosana.io/docs/tokens/nft.md

 Some attributes unlock certain perks in the Nosana Nework, like skipping the line in the [Nodes Queue](/programs/jobs#nodes-account).

+::: tabs

+@tab Background
 ### Background

 No NFT goes without a background.
-A number of 4 image backgrounds are defined.
+A number of 5 attributes are defined in this layer.

 | Rarity  | Attribute               |
 |---------|-------------------------|